After Burner

 After Burner was a technical marvel at release in 1987.
 It made use of Sega’s super scaler technology to enable smooth scrolling effects at a fast framerate.
 Aside from its graphics what made it so popular was its speed and mechanics.
 Unlike the stuffy flight sims of the day it was very much a shooter and replicated the wild flight battles of Top Gun better than its own terrible licensed games.

 And that is more or less it.
 At its core this is a very simple game and this port even more so.
-For the most part you’ll spend your time shooting down ships that come from behind and auto targeting distant enemies.
+For the most part you spend your time shooting down ships that come from behind and auto targeting distant enemies.
 Because of the system’s limits you will rarely see more than four enemies and the waves are more spread apart.
-This doesn’t have the speed of the arcade game so it can be very boring at times, especially as the levels become longer.
+This does not have the speed of the arcade game so it can be very boring at times, especially as the levels become longer.
 While it can be intense the biggest criticism of the game is that it lacks variety.
 Aside from the changing landscape every level is near identical.
-And because this version’s pacing is screwed you notice it more.
-You can lobby the same complaint at the arcade game but at least it was quick and very intense at all times.
+And because this version’s pacing is screwy you notice it more.
+You can lob the same complaint at the arcade game but at least it was quick and intense at all times.

 22 stages isn’t entirely accurate.
 A number of these are simply refueling areas where you are given a large stock of missiles.
-These generally come every three levels and to be completely honest I don’t know why these are considered stages.
+These generally come every three levels and to be completely honest I do not know why they consider these stages.
 There are a few stages that see you barreling down a canyon dodging pillars and enemy fire from ground troops.
 These are very fast but also come across as bonus stages even though you can die.
 Despite that this is still lengthy by genre standards.

-I’ll admit I wasn’t expecting much from this version of After Burner and came away pleasantly surprised.
+I will admit I was not expecting much from this version of After Burner and came away pleasantly surprised.
 Forget the terrible ports of Fantasy Zone and Shinobi, Tengen did a great job here.
-It’s flawed but overall a solid game and what Top Gun should have been.
+It is flawed but overall a solid game and what Top Gun should have been.
 It should be noted that Sunsoft cleaned up the graphics and released a better version of the game in Japan under the name After Burner II.
 If you must have it go for that version.

 One thought on “After Burner